 An upper bound on the cost of contention can then be calculated by assuming that this network contention component is observed by all communication primitives along the critical path.
 This includes P-1 sends for the communication in the first block of each stripe and an additional b-1 sends and receives in the final stripe.

-5.2.2 Experimental Results
+Experimental results.
 We implemented the Diamond DAG with bulk transfer Active Messages.
-Although the bulk message mechanism itself is very efficient, the cost for message aggregation and unpacking is very high, accounting for more than 50 percent of total runtime with n = 1,024 and b = 4.
+Although the bulk message mechanism itself is very efficient the cost for message aggregation and unpacking is very high, accounting for more than 50% of total runtime with n = 1024 and b = 4.
 The computational phase of each task consists of two double precision floating point additions and one multiplication.

-For the purposes of experimentation, we created a version of the program where the amount of data associated with each block can also be varied.
+For the purposes of experimentation we created a version of the program where the amount of data associated with each block can also be varied.
 We examined three different mappings of stripes to processors.
 In the first mapping, stripes were allocated to randomly chosen processors.
-In the second mapping, stripes were allocated by Alewife's default node numbering, i.e., stripe i is mapped to processor i.
+In the second mapping stripes were allocated by Alewife's default node numbering, i.e., stripe i is mapped to processor i.
 While this is better than a random mapping, it is not optimal because the system mapping does not put all sequential processor numbers adjacent to one another in the mesh.
-In the final mapping, we carefully allocated the stripes such that each processors.
+In the final mapping we carefully allocated the stripes, such that each processors would communicate only with two physically adjacent processors.

-A comparison of measured and predicted values can be seen in Fig. 9.
-For message lengths up to 16,000 bytes, we observed no contention.
-The contention-free model provides performance estimates that are accurate to within 3.14 percent.
-Network contention begins to affect the randomly mapped version when the message size reaches 32,000 bytes per block.
+A comparison of measured and predicted values can be seen in Figure 8.
+For message lengths up to 16000 bytes we observed no contention.
+The contention-free model provides performance estimates that are accurate to within 3.14%.
+Network contention begins to affect the randomly mapped version when the message size reaches 32000 bytes per block.
 This corresponds to a communication to computation ratio of 0.625.
-As we increased the message length up to 320,000 bytes, the randomly mapped version became up to 56 percent slower than the perfectly mapped version.
-Using Alewife's standard processor, mapping caused up to 31 percent runtime increases due to network contention.
+As we increased the message length up to 320000 bytes the randomly mapped version became up to 56% slower than the perfectly mapped version.
+Using Alewife's standard processor mapping caused up to 31% runtime increases due to network contention.